zentrocdot/wapscan/README.md

 ## Foreword

-<p align="justify">I started working on the <code>Wireless Access Point Scanner</code> in the year 2017.
-The goal was to program a simple wi-fi scanner that has the ability to address different hardware devices.
-When you are using the scanner you will be asked which wlan device should be used.
-Then the data will be collected pretty printed in the terminal window and contiously updated.
-In 2017 I wrote a bunch of scripts related to Wi-fi or WLAN.
-For one one I created script which automatically prepared a package manager for packaging a DEB package.</p>
+<p align="justify">The work on the <code>Wireless Access Point Scanner</code> started in the year 2017.
+The goal was to program a simple wifi scanner that has the ability to address different wlan hardware devices.
+After invokation the wireless access point scanner is asking which wlan device should be used for scanning.
+Then the data will be collected and afterwards pretty printed in the terminal window and after that contiously updated.
+Next to the wireless access point scanner I wrote over the years a bunch of scripts related to wifi or wlan.
+For the wireless access point scanner I created a script which automatically prepares a package for packaging as DEB package.</p>

+## Short Description

+<p align="justify">The wireless access point scanner is listing 2.4 GHz as well as 5 GHz access points.
+Four versions of the wireless access point scanner can be used.
+But only three of them are of interest:</p>

+1. wapscan
+2. wapscan_beacon
+4. wapscan_oui

+<p align="justify">wapscan is the base apllication. wapscan_beacon and wapscan_oui offer further informations.
+Sometimes it is of interest how often an access point is sending the beacon.
+This is monitored by wapscan_beacon.
+It can also be of interest to know the hardware on which the access point runs.
+The is realised by wapscan_oui.</p>

 ## Prerequisites